Climate and Average Weather Year Round in Penticton Canada

-In Penticton, the summers are short, warm, and partly cloudy; the winters are freezing and mostly cloudy; and it is dry year round.
+In Penticton, the summers are short, warm, dry, and partly cloudy and the winters are freezing, snowy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 24°F to 85°F and is rarely below 10°F or above 94°F.

 Based on the tourism score, the best time of year to visit Penticton for warm-weather activities is from mid July to mid August.

-The warm season lasts for 2.9 months, from June 11 to September 8, with an average daily high temperature above 74°F. The hottest day of the year is August 1, with an average high of 85°F and low of 59°F.
+The warm season lasts for 2.9 months, from June 11 to September 8, with an average daily high temperature above 74°F. The hottest month of the year in Penticton is July, with an average high of 83°F and low of 58°F.

-The cold season lasts for 3.3 months, from November 15 to February 25, with an average daily high temperature below 43°F. The coldest day of the year is December 29, with an average low of 24°F and high of 32°F.
+The cold season lasts for 3.3 months, from November 15 to February 25, with an average daily high temperature below 43°F. The coldest month of the year in Penticton is December, with an average low of 26°F and high of 34°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.